Vaccine Preventable Diseases

 Hepatitis A Virus (HAV) is a nonenveloped RNA picornavirus that enters the body through the mouth via the fecal-oral route of transmission and replicates in the liver.
 Infected persons excrete virus beginning 10-12 days after infection and continuing up to 3 weeks after appearance of symptoms.
 The incubation period of HAV ranges from 15 to 50 days.
 Common symptoms are generalizable to all acute viral hepatitis disease, such as fever, malaise, nausea, anorexia, jaundice and dark urine, and generally persist no more than 2 months, although relapses may occur.
 About 70% of infections in children under 6 years of age are asymptomatic.
 Rarely, infection results in fulminant hepatitis, a severe complication with mortality rates estimated to be up to 80% .

-Hepatitis A vaccine is an aluminum hydroxide-adjuvanted formalin-inactivated whole virus vaccine.
+Hepatitis A vaccines are aluminum hydroxide-adjuvanted formalin-inactivated whole virus vaccines.
 There are two hepatitis A vaccines used in the United States: Havrix®, which is prepared with the preservative 2-phenoxyethanol, and Vaqta®, which does not contain a preservative.
 These vaccines are available in pediatric and adult formulations.

 There is also a hepatitis A-hepatitis B combination vaccine (trade name: Twinrix®) that is approved for use in persons over 18 years of age with an indication for both hepatitis A and hepatitis B vaccine.
 This vaccine should be administered according to the recommended schedule for hepatitis B vaccine in this age group .